riera90/generic-makefile/README.md

 			if enable the binary will be executed after compilation
 	EXECUTION_DATA:
 			if enabled data of the execution will be shown.
-			It can be vervose or very vervose.
+			It can be verbose or very verbose.
-			If very vervose is selected a file will be created (not working)
+			If very verbose is selected a file will be created (not working)
 	COMPILATION_FLAGS:
 			The binary compilation flags without the "-"

+**Googletest**

+	GTEST: Currently this option does nothing..
+	GTEST_DIR: Directory of the googletest repository
+	TESTS: Tests of your own (without the extension)
+	TESTS_DIR: where the previous tests are located

+to execute the tests

+	make googletest

 ## Implementation